mutse/mutse/README.md

 ### Hi I'm Mutse Young 👋

 Hi, My name is Mutse Young.
-I am a software engineer fom China.
+I am a software developer fom China, and an IC software engineer since 2019.
+You can read more about me in my [blog](http://mutse.github.io/about/).

 Here are some ideas to get you started:

-- 🔭 I’m currently working on IC software
+- 🔭 I’m currently working on Wuhan of China
-- 🌱 I’m currently learning Perl programming language
+- 🌱 I’m currently learning Perl & Haskell
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about linux commands
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...